devasworski/frozen_lake/README.md

 `brew install ghostscript`

 + **For Windows:**\
-Go on the officle [Webpage](https://ghostscript.com/releases/) to download the installer
+Go on the official [Webpage](https://ghostscript.com/releases/) to download the installer